 Happy Fantasy Reading!

-2. The Artemis Fowl series by Eoin Colfer.
-This series of eight books follows the adventures of lead character Artemis Fowl II, a 12-year-old millionaire, genius, and criminal mastermind, as well as his bodyguard, Butler, who aim to regain the Fowl fortune for Artemis by kidnapping a fairy.
-What happens then is the beginning of this rollicking series loaded with humor, twists and turns, time travel, magic and technology, fairies , pixies, warlocks and demons, and plenty of battles between the forces of good and evil.
+2. Artemis Fowl series by Eoin Colfer.
+This series of eight books follows the adventures of lead character Artemis Fowl II, a 12-year-old millionaire, genius, and criminal mastermind, and his bodyguard, Butler, who aim to regain the Fowl fortune for Artemis by kidnapping a fairy.
+What happens then is the beginning of this rollicking series loaded with humor, twists, turns, time travel, magic, technology, fairies, pixies, warlocks, demons, and plenty of battles between the forces of good and evil.
 And as the series evolves, so does Artemis.
 He's a complex character whose story is worth the read.

 3. Redwall by Brian Jacques.
-There are 22 books in the Redwall series and each one is packed with action, adventure, humor, bravery, heroism, and tales of an ongoing battle between good and evil.
-Set in medieval times, the main character, Matthias, is an orphaned mouse brought to live in Redwall Abbey.
-Matthias rises to become the defender of the Redwallers, a community of peaceful woodland creatures, when a villainous rat, Cluny the Scourge, and his army invade and decide to claim the Abbey and the land of Mossflower as their own.
-Filled with fierce battles and great acts of bravery, these imaginative stories are also about love, loyalty, friendship and heartbreak.
-My son LOVED all of these stories, has reread many of them, and they remain on the top of his "all-time favorites" list still.
+There are 22 books in the Redwall series, and each one is packed with action, adventure, humor, bravery, heroism, and tales of an ongoing battle between good and evil.
+Set in medieval times, the main character, Matthias, is an orphaned mouse brought to live in Redwall Abbey, which houses a community of peaceful woodland creatures.
+When villainous rat Cluny the Scourge and his army invade the Abbey and claim the land of Mossflower as their own, Matthias rises to become the Redwallers' defender.
+Filled with fierce battles and great acts of bravery, these imaginative stories are also about love, loyalty, friendship, and heartbreak.
+My son loved all of these stories (he has reread many of them), and they remain on the top of his "all-time favorites" list.

 4. Beyonders by Brandon Mull.
-This is a fast-paced, high-stakes fantasy trilogy about a 13-year-old boy, Jason, who falls into the world of Lyrian and whose fate hangs on his ability to save Lyrian from the evil, wizard emperor Maldor.
-With the help of one other "Beyonder" (people from Earth), Rachel, he sets out on a quest to find and retrieve a secret word that has the power to destroy Maldor.
+This is a fast-paced, high-stakes fantasy trilogy about a 13-year-old boy, Jason, who falls into the world of Lyrian and whose fate hangs on his ability to save Lyrian from the evil wizard emperor Maldor.
+With the help of one other "Beyonder" (a word for people from Earth), Rachel, he sets out on a quest to find and retrieve a secret word that has the power to destroy Maldor.
 There are cliff-hangers and action galore.
-My boys have read other Brandon Mull books – the Fablehaven series, The Candy Shop Wars and Spirit Animals -- and enjoyed them all, but this series was definitely their favorite.
+My boys have read other Brandon Mull books – the Fablehaven series, The Candy Shop Wars, and Spirit Animals -- and enjoyed them all, but this series was definitely their favorite.